Team-Spoofemon/finding-joy/game/assets/story/scene3.md

 JOY
 Looks like we're getting coffee.

-IDOLA
+SID
 Sounds like a plan!

-*stage:* JOY and IDOLA exit right together.
+*stage:* JOY and SID exit right together.

 ---b) path ---